 Peanut Tempeh Stir Fry

 It's the weekend!
 Well, almost.
-I'm back in California for the next few days, celebrating my sister's graduation from grad school (proud is an understatement) and one of my high school best friend's wedding.
+I'm back in California for the next few days, celebrating my sister's graduation from grad school and a high school friend's wedding.
 Whatever you're up to this weekend, I hope there's delicious food on your agenda. :)

 Speaking of eats, I wanted to share one of my current favorite recipes.
 I love Asian food.
 As does my husband.
 We go out for ramen / bento boxes / sushi a couple of times per month.
 And when we're home, I really enjoy cooking with ingredients like sesame oil, rice wine vinegar, fresh ginger, and coconut aminos.
 The recipe I'm bringing you today is chock-full of flavors, textures, and it's super satisfying — thanks to the protein, fiber, healthy fats, and complex carbs.
 Plus, it's fairly forgiving.
 If you add too much sriracha, any type of acid (i.e. rice wine vinegar or lime juice) or sweetener (i.e. honey or maple syrup) will balance out the spiciness.
 If you want the marinade a bit thicker, add more peanut butter.
 Enjoy!